flojoy-ai/docs/docs/instruments-database/Switches/Keysight-B2200A/Keysight-B2200A.md

 This script creates an instance of the `KeysightB2200` instrument, specifying the instrument name and address.
 Then, it connects to the instrument using the `connect_message()` method.
 After that, you can perform operations on the switch, such as connecting and disconnecting input/output pairs using the `connect()` and `disconnect()` methods.
 Finally, the connection to the instrument is closed using the `close()` method.

-Note: Make sure to replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual address of your Keysight B2200A Switch.
+Note: Make sure to replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual address of your Keysight (Agilent) B2200A Switch.

 </TabItem>
 </Tabs>